Mystery Scene

-Mystery Scene is an American magazine, first published in 1985, that covers the crime and mystery genre with a mix of articles, profiles, criticism, and extensive reviews of books, films, TV, short stories, audiobooks, and reference works.
+Mystery Scene was an American magazine, first published in 1985, that covered the crime and mystery genre with a mix of articles, profiles, criticism, as well as reviews of books, films, TV, short stories, audiobooks, and reference works.

-Issue Winter #174 is the final issue of Mystery Scene Magazine.
-"The website is no longer in service."
+The Winter #174 issue was the final issue of Mystery Scene Magazine.
+The website is no longer in service.

 Editorial focus & contents

 Mystery Scene is pitched to mystery readers and fans, as opposed to writers or other industry professionals.

 Each issue contains commentary, several articles, author profiles, appreciations of particular subgenres or writers, letters to the editor, and 150+ reviews of new novels, audiobooks, reference works, kid’s mysteries, short stories, TV shows, films, paperback originals, and websites.
 News items, cartoons, jokes, quotes, and anecdotes round out its front-of-the book “Hints & Allegations” pages.

 Features

 Profiles range from best-selling authors, including Lee Child, Michael Connelly, Charlaine Harris, Laurie R. King, Dennis Lehane, Sara Paretsky, and Ian Rankin, to the up-and-coming such as James R. Benn, Michael Koryta, Lisa Lutz, G. M. Malliet, and Stefanie Pintoff.

 Articles focus on writers (Daphne du Maurier, Stuart Neville, Edgar Allan Poe, Daphne du Maurier), characters (Trixie Belden, Jack Reacher), films and TV shows (humorous mystery movies, David Simon, The Rockford Files, The Three Maltese Falcons), and subgenres (legal thrillers, romantic suspense, crime novels of the Civil Rights era), among other topics.